adgellida/ubuntupackages/ReadMe.md

 * "script 2" if you want to check more extra packages.
 * "script 3" if you want to check the test packages.
 * "script 4" if you want to check my extra installed packages.
+* "script 5" if you want to check more extra packages(2).
 1. Execute "installpackages".
 1. (Optional) Execute "configurations", "mateconfiguration", see "manual steps for mate", etc.